Sculpt Clay Snowflakes

 - Now begin your sculptures.
 Have your child take out the modeling clay and start pulling and kneading it.
 Once it has softened a little, add some glitter and continue kneading.

-- Once the glitter is spread throughout the clay, he can begin to mold it into snowflakes.
-Encourage him to be creative and design a variety of snowflake shapes with the clay.
-Use the modeling tools to add texture and pattern.
+- Once the glitter has been integrated into the clay, he can begin to mold it into snowflakes.
+Encourage him to be creative and design a variety of snowflake shapes.
+Use the modeling tools to add texture and patterns.

 - Once he's finished molding the clay, he can add some color to his sculptures by painting them with the tempera paint.